Muncy Creek

-Muncy Creek (also known as Big Muncy Creek) is a tributary of the West Branch Susquehanna River in Sullivan County and Lycoming County, at Pennsylvania, in the United States.
+Muncy Creek (also known as Big Muncy Creek) is a tributary of the West Branch Susquehanna River in Sullivan County and Lycoming County, in Pennsylvania, United States.
 It is approximately 34.5 mi long.
 The watershed of the creek has an area of 216 sqmi.
 The creek's discharge averages 49 cuft/s at Sonestown, but can be up to a thousand times higher at Muncy.
 The headwaters of the creek are on the Allegheny Plateau.
 Rock formations in the watershed include the Chemung Formation and the Catskill Formation.

 There are a number of lakes in the watershed of Muncy Creek, including Eagles Mere Lake, Highland Lake, and Beaver Lake.
 The creek was known as Occohpocheny to Native Americans.
 The area in its vicinity was settled in 1783.
 Various other industries and mills were constructed in the creek's vicinity from the late 18th century to the early 20th century.
 Wild trout naturally reproduce in part of Muncy Creek.
 Part of the creek is navigable by canoe.